Featured Artist. July 2021

 4” x 4”, encaustic, oil, ceramic letters on wood panel

-The past four years of political and social backsliding, the pandemic, the horrific murder of George Floyd, and the insurrection of the Capitol brought to light the cruel, violent, and unjust nature of America.
+The past several years of political and social backsliding, the pandemic, the horrific murder of George Floyd, and the insurrection of the Capitol brought to light the cruel, violent, and unjust underbelly of our country.

 4” x 4”, encaustic, oil, ceramic letters on wood panel